volterraedge/terraform-provider-volterra/docs/resources/volterra_voltstack_site.md

   name      = "acmecorp-web"
   namespace = "staging"

-  // One of the arguments from this list "blocked_services default_blocked_services" must be set

-  blocked_services {
-    blocked_sevice {
-      // One of the arguments from this list "web_user_interface dns ssh" must be set web_user_interface = true
+  // One of the arguments from this list "default_blocked_services blocked_services" must be set default_blocked_services = true
-      network_type       = "network_type"
-    }
-  }

   // One of the arguments from this list "no_bond_devices bond_device_list" must be set no_bond_devices = true

-  // One of the arguments from this list "disable_gpu enable_gpu enable_vgpu" must be set disable_gpu = true
+  // One of the arguments from this list "disable_gpu enable_gpu enable_vgpu" must be set enable_gpu = true

-  // One of the arguments from this list "no_k8s_cluster k8s_cluster" must be set no_k8s_cluster = true
+  // One of the arguments from this list "k8s_cluster no_k8s_cluster" must be set no_k8s_cluster = true

   // One of the arguments from this list "logs_streaming_disabled log_receiver" must be set logs_streaming_disabled = true

   master_node_configuration {
     name      = "master-0"
     public_ip = "192.168.0.156"
   }

   // One of the arguments from this list "default_network_config custom_network_config" must be set default_network_config = true

   // One of the arguments from this list "default_sriov_interface sriov_interfaces" must be set default_sriov_interface = true

   // One of the arguments from this list "default_storage_config custom_storage_config" must be set default_storage_config = true

   // One of the arguments from this list "deny_all_usb allow_all_usb usb_policy" must be set deny_all_usb          = true
   volterra_certified_hw = ["isv-8000-series-voltstack-combo"]